smoonen/ibmcloud-vpc-vmware/README.md

 13. [main.tf](main.tf) - apply Terraform plan to configure hosts, segment, and edges
 14. [vms.tf](vms.tf) and [ubuntu-userdata.yml](ubuntu-userdata.yml) - subsequent to edge configuration, deploy test VMs to each segment

-## Interface and addressing scheme
+## VPC interface and addressing scheme

 I am creating five vmnics (PCI interfaces) on each host.
 My goal is to enable performance testing of multiple paths to the smartNIC: